-We welcome you to the Bridge Family Religion School, our growing educational program for students from kindergarten through 12th grade.
-We are proud of our excellent program and invite you to explore Bridge Family Religion School for your family.
+We welcome you to the Bridge Family Religion School, our growing educational program for students from Kindergarten through 12th grade.
+We invite you to explore Bridge Family Religion School for your family.
 Temple is committed to providing a Jewish education to all children of the congregation.
 For those families that cannot afford full tuition, we offer scholarships. .
 To apply for a scholarship please complete the online registration form and complete the online scholarship application.

 This year's tuition fees include a non-refundable $100 deposit.

 Temple De Hirsch Sinai believes strongly that Jewish education should be available and accessible to all of our participating families.
 Scholarships available here.

 For scholarship information please contact Monica Neiman at email@example.com

 Applications received after deadline will be reviewed by the committee on a rolling basis, but there is no guarantee that late submissions will be funded.

 Please note: A portion of both Religion School and JRM Preschool scholarship funds are set aside for new member families and for those families whose circumstances change during the course of the year.